 Vampire Bats?
 More Like Stroke Prevention Bats

 Only three bat species (vampires) feed on blood, and only one targets mammals.
 Limited to Latin America, scientists have discovered a potent anticoagulant in vampire bat saliva, which the bats use to keep blood from clotting, that has been developed into a medication to help prevent strokes in humans.

 Bats, humans, and health

-Simply left alone, bats are harmless and highly beneficial.
-They are fascinating creatures, vital to the balance of nature around the world.
+When simply left alone, bats are harmless and highly beneficial.
+Bats are fascinating creatures that are vital to the balance of nature around the world.
 Like most wild animals, bats prefer to avoid contact with humans.
-But in situations where bats and humans come into close proximity, it is important to understand how to prevent negative outcomes for humans and bats.
+But in situations where bats and humans come into close proximity, it is important to understand how to prevent negative outcomes.

 Here are several scenarios that might bring bats and humans together:

 - Bats sometimes accidentally fly into a home or business through open doors or windows.

-- Sick, injured, or even dead bats sometimes fall to the ground where humans live
+- Sick, injured, or dead bats sometimes fall to the ground where humans live.

 Bats and Human Health